asj0000/FlightsAndSearchService/README.md

   ```

 - Once you have added db config as listed above , go to the src folder from your terminal and execute `npx sequelize db: create `

+## DB Design

+- Airplane Table
+- Flight
+- Airport
+- City

+- A flight belongs to one airplane but one airplane can be used for multiple flights
+- A city has many airports but one airport belongs to one city
+- One airport can have many flights , but a flight belongs to one airport